 1 teaspoon vanilla extract

 1. Preheat oven to 350 degrees.
 Butter and flour a Bundt pan or use a baking spray with flour in it.

 2. In a medium bowl, sift or whisk together flour, sugar, baking powder, baking soda, salt, and spices; set aside.

-3. In a large bowl combine eggs, sour cream, pumpkin, and oil.
+3. In a large bowl combine eggs, sour cream, pumpkin, oil, and vanilla extract.
 Beat well with a hand mixer (or use a stand mixer), scraping down sides with a spatula, until everything is well blended.
 Add flour mixture a little at a time, beating well after each addition, until everything is well combined.
-Scrape down sides, then blend in the vanilla extract.
+Make sure to scrape down the sides of the bowl as you go.

 - Pumpkin Roll

 - Whole Wheat Pumpkin Maple Muffins